Hypertest Docs

 HyperTest supports various methods of mirroring traffic from your k8s node groups;

-If incoming traffic terminates outside your k8s cluster, say a load balancer or proxy then mirroring is rather straightforward, refer this guide
+If incoming traffic terminates outside your k8s cluster, say a load balancer or proxy then mirroring is rather straightforward, refer guide

 How are Test cases/ User Sessions recorded?